oraichain/duckdb-http/README.md

 # DuckDB HTTP SQLAlchemy Plugin

-A lightweight SQLAlchemy dialect/plugin for connecting to **DuckDB**, supporting schema inspection and table listing.
+A lightweight SQLAlchemy dialect/plugin for connecting to **DuckDB**, on top of httpserver duckdb extension.
 Works with **Superset** for visualization.

 ## Features

 - Connect to DuckDB via SQLAlchemy.
-- List schemas and tables.
-- Inspect table columns and types.
-- Compatible with Superset.
+- Support multiple connection read/write.

 ---